jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 ![[Screenshot 2024-02-07 at 2.36.51 PM.png]]

-We can test our connection to GCS specifically using the example_pipeline.r
+We can test our connection to GCS specifically using the example_pipeline provided.
+This pipeline loads the data from a URL, fills in missing values, and exports it to a file in GCS.
+We can run this pipeline by selecting Execute with all upstream blocks on the Data Exporter block.